 These braids will be sold in the marketplace (see Kumta marketplace) and usually end up in temples or family shrines.
-Women also use to decorate (and perfume) their hair.
-The market rate for these braids is about Rs50-Rs100/ft ($1-$2/ft), but can be significantly higher during the festival season.
-The beauty of the braids is in the buds; and once they bloom, the braids are considered done.
+Women clip these or tuck them in their hair.
+The market rate for these braids is about Rs 50-Rs 100/ft ($1-$2/ft), but can be significantly higher during festival seasons.
+The beauty of the braids is in the buds; once they bloom the braids are considered done.

 Few other Videos: